NEONScience/NEON-Data-Skills/tutorials/Python/AOP/Hyperspectral/canopy_nitrogen/intro_canopy_nitrogen.md

 After completing this tutorial, you will be able to:

 - Download the Canopy Nitrogen Data Product
-- Understand the 4 files that comprise the Canopy Nitrgoen data product
+- Understand the 4 files that comprise the Canopy Nitrogen data product
-- Mask the nitrogen data to include only valid pixels
+- Mask the Nitrogen data to include only valid pixels

 ## Install Python Packages
 - neonutilities
 - rasterio
-- os

 </div>

 Let's get started!
-First import the required Python packages, `neonutilities` and `rasterio`.
+First import the required Python packages, `neonutilities` and `rasterio`, as well as some other standard packages.

 ```python